tristan957/tristan.partin.io/content/blog/2020/7/7/personal-site-architecture-v2.md

 In the olden days of college, I met a young fellow named
 {{< externalLink "https://www.linkedin.com/in/joseph-martinsen/" "Joseph Martinsen" >}}.
-He _had_ {{< superscript 1 >}} this awesome personal website that I really
+He had[^1] this awesome personal website that I really liked.
-liked.
 From then on, I knew that I also wanted a personal website.
 Joseph's site was essentially a web version of his resume laid out all nicely with a bit of expansion on certain points.
 I had many iterations of designs, starting one day, and moving onto other endeavors the next day, but used the content on his site to guide my own.
 Rinse and repeat.
 Eventually I became an old man during junior and senior years, and there were much more pressing issues like what bar I was going to procrastinate at when my Advanced Operating Systems homework was due at midnight the next night.

 At some point however, I did finally get what one would call an extreme alpha level site.
 It had a design with content that I was going to expand on, but